english-blog/english-blog.github.io/_posts/2014-05-02-fat-acceptance.md

 Even if I increase the amount to $1000, I don't expect much of a difference, except that poor people will take time to earn that money.

 Instead, if I tell them, "Give me 1 hr of your time and let me control your food plate, every day.
 I will turn you into a healthy person.
 You just have to do what I say".
-How many would opt for that offer?.
+How many would opt for that offer?
 I don't expect many, except the few individuals who want to shed their weight, more than anything else in their life.

-Am I saying that fat people do not have the urge or the willpower to change to a better version of themselves?.
+Am I saying that fat people do not have the urge or the willpower to change to a better version of themselves?

 No. I am not.
 It's a very basic human tendency to stay in the comfort zone and 95% of the world's population does that, irrespective of their size.